EgyAnon/CPU-Task-Scheduler-Simulator/README.md

 ---

 ## Acknowledgments

-- Thanks to the **Qt framework** for enabling the creation of a responsive and user-friendly GUI.
-- Special thanks to our course instructor for providing the project guidelines and support.
+Special thanks to our course instructor for providing the project guidelines and support.